a5v/pyDISORT/README.md

     transfer in multiple scattering and emitting layered media, Appl Opt 27 (1988) (12), pp. 2502–2509.

+An extra argument uphas has been added to disort.run, enabling users to pass their own phase moments to DISORT

 ## Installation

+I recommend the use of a conda environment.

+conda create --name pyDISORT python=2.7 conda activate pyDISORT conda install pip pip install -r requirements.txt

+A fortran compiler is required to run build the wrapper.
+On Linux this can be installed with the command:

+    sudo apt-get install gfortran

 Go to the directory where you have checked out the pyDISORT project and run the following command: